Once depicted as promoting unruly behavior, fraternities and sororities are respected today.

 Alcohol and Drug Use

-Students should avoid social gatherings focused on risky behavior.
-Likewise, they should not accept beverages they didn't see poured and/or ones they are suspicious of in terms of contents or source.
+Students should not accept beverages they didn't see poured and/or ones they are suspicious of in terms of contents or source.
 Illegal drug use, underage alcohol consumption and driving after drinking are prohibited by BW policies and are against the law.

 Avoiding Sexual Assault